accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Filesystem inode trees__.
 Like range vs hash, trees can also be partitioned by sub-structure vs hash randomness.

     * __Subtree__ based.
 E.g. CephFS features in "dynamic subtree partitioning", that an entire subtree can be migrated to different MDS nodes according to hotness.
 Subtree based partitioning preserves access locality but is prune to hotness skew.
+When accessing a deep FS path, each middle node is subject to a metadata fetch, where Subtree partitioning helps localize all them in one node.

     * __Hash__ based.
 E.g. HopsFS partitions inodes by parent inode ID to localize operations of `dir` commands.
 Hashing favors load balancing but breaks access locality.